Skip to contents

 References

-Geostatistical random-field model-based indices of abundance (along with many newer papers):
+Geostatistical model-based indices of abundance (along with many newer papers):

 Thorson, J.T., Shelton, A.O., Ward, E.J., and Skaug, H.J.
 2015.
 Geostatistical delta-generalized linear mixed models improve precision for estimated abundance indices for West Coast groundfishes.
 ICES J. Mar.
 Sci.
 72(5): 1297–1310. doi:10.1093/icesjms/fsu243